Skip to main content

 • SLAM_unique_id (as needed) - a generated unique identifier if there is no available key column in the input table

-As responses are received from Salesforce, the SLAM_* fields are populated and the Id column is written with the Salesforce Id from the response
+The two SLAM_* fields are not loaded into the Salesforce object, but as responses are received from Salesforce, the SLAM_* fields are populated and the Id column is written with the Salesforce Id from the response.

 Dual Relationship Syntax Support